Pilgore-pi/Open-proger-notes/README.md

 #### Contribution

 You may attach your own notes by maiking pull requests.
 I would be appreciated.
-But I ask you to create detailed and clear
+If you want to add your notes, please, make them detailed and understandable.

 ## RUS